 Online review sites are struggling to stop fake reviews

-Perhaps the scariest thing about all this is that even the biggest social media platforms and review sites have failed to effectively counter fake reviews.
+For the most part, even the biggest social media platforms and review sites have failed to effectively counter fake reviews.

 A few years ago, Amazon sued more than 1,000 fake reviewers selling their services on Fiverr.
 But that didn’t stop people from finding other ways to manipulate reviews.